Sears Canada gets permission to begin 'crucial' liquidation sales this week - Article - BNN

 RELATED ITEMS

-If approved by Justice Glenn Hainey, the sales would begin July 21 and run no later than Oct.
-12, with the majority be overseen by a liquidator that was previously in charge of similar sales for now-defunct Target Canada.

-Current employees in the stores pegged for liquidation will be asked to stay on the job until the sales are complete and the location is shut down.
+The majority of the sales will be overseen by a third-party liquidator with current employees being asked to stay on the job until the sales are complete and the locations are shut down.

+Stores will be able to advertise the sales with signs that say "Everything On Sale," "Everything Must Go," and "Store Closing" or similar wording.
+However, the signs cannot say "Bankruptcy," "Liquidation" or "Going out of Business," according to the motion.

-The department store owner has been under creditor protection since June 22 after announcing it was shuttering 59 stores and cutting approximately 2,900 jobs -- without severance pay from the company.
+Sears Canada has been operating under court protection from creditors since June 22 when it announced its plan to shutter 59 stores and cut approximately 2,900 jobs.

-He also gave the retailer approval to pay $9.2 million in retention bonuses to executives and other key employees.

-The payout was part of a compromise with retired employees that will see the company continue making some benefit and pension payments to retirees until Sept.
+The payout was part of a compromise with retired employees that will see Sears Canada continue making some benefit and pension payments to retirees until Sept.
 30.

-Founded in 1952, Sears Canada says it hopes to exit court protection as soon as possible this year.
+Founded in 1952, Sears Canada operates 239 locations, including department stores, Hometown stores, Home Stores, distribution centres and warehouses.
+It also owns 16 franchises under the Corbeil banner, a specialty major appliances chain.
+It said it hopes to exit court protection as soon as possible this year.

 BNN's Paige Ellis is at the hearing.
-See below for live updates.
+She live-tweeted updates from court.

 - with files from BNN